Château Dubard Bel-Air, Puisseguin Saint-Émilion

 Vineyard: The soils of Puisseguin St Emilion can be distinguished by their higher content of calcary.
-The 8.34 ha of Bel-Air, remarkably gathered around the estate buildings, marvellously show how such a calcareous-clayish terroir produces deep and full-bodied wines.
+The 8.34 ha of Bel-Air, remarkably gathered around the estate buildings, marvelously shows how such a calcareous-clayish terroir produces deep and full-bodied wines.

-Vinification: Sorting of grapes before picking, Alcoholic fermentation and maceration (3 to 4 weeks in total) in temperature controlled stainless vats.
-12 to 18 months ageing in French oak barrels (30 % new oak).
+Vinification: Sorting of grapes before picking, Alcoholic fermentation, and maceration (3 to 4 weeks in total) in temperature-controlled stainless vats.
+12 to 18 months aging in French oak barrels (30 % new oak).

-Available for free local delivery or national delivery via our delivery partners.
+Available for local delivery or national delivery via our delivery partners.

 Get a sneak peek on upcoming promos and get 10% off your first order!